 In 1976 a BBC documentary crew traveled deep into Australia’s Northern Territory to watch Clifford Possum Tjapaltjarri and his brother Tim Leura paint a masterpiece.
 Tjapaltjarri was 44, and one of the founders of a flourishing art community in the small aboriginal village of Papunya.
-The artwork he would create, called Warlugulong, would be the largest the Papunya artists had ever attempted, and combine nine events and locations of the Dreaming—the mytholic cosmology of the Aboriginal cultures.
+The artwork he created, called Warlugulong, was the largest the Papunya artists had ever attempted, and combined nine events and locations of the Dreaming—the mythic cosmology of the Aboriginal cultures.

 Tjapaltjarri had been a part of the Papunya art community for four years and was one of their most successful and respected artists, but it was his previous career as a stockman working on central Australia’s pastoral stations, or ranches, that made him uniquely qualified for the project.
 On the stations, Tjapaltjarri roamed the land that had been home to 50,000 years of aboriginal people, displaced by the rapid colonization of the early 1900s.
 Tjapaltjarri worked alongside many of Australia’s discrete indigenous cultures, mastering six Western Desert languages and absorbing a vast swath of the traditional stories of the Dreaming.